pauleveritt/pycharm_companion/docs/tutorials/react_typescript/modify_state/index.rst

 .. tutorialstep::
     published: 2018-02-26 12:00
     duration: 3m13s
-    excerpt: Make a stateful component and model state using an interface.
+    excerpt: Extend our class component and interface to modify state on click events.
     is_pro: True
     references:
         author: